KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 ## Things to try

-Read through the tutorial, and find some of the topics I asked to search in the documentation
+Read through the tutorial, and find some of the topics I asked to search in the documentation.

-* More on **f-strings**
+* More on **f-strings**.
-* Other formmating expression codes
+* Other formatting expression codes.
-* Find other string methods we didn't cover here
+* Find other string methods we didn't cover here.

 ## Question

-* How do you reverse the order of a string? so it prints backwards
+* How do you reverse the order of a string? so it prints backwards.
 * What are the three types of string formatting?
 * What string method would you use to create a copy of string all lower case?